Do Germans go out with foreigners? Does intercultural dating in Germany exist at all? Learn about German cross cultural relationships in this article.

 Your experience may vary depending on your gender.

-Women of colour may risk getting fetishised instead of meeting someone that is genuinely interested in them as a person.
+Women of colour could risk getting fetishised instead of meeting someone that is genuinely interested in them as a person.
 Some people might be in it just for the ‘novelty’ factor.

 People who are open-minded and well-travelled won’t necessarily fetishise a woman who looks foreign.
-There are plenty of sincere and single Germans who don’t care about your skin colour – just how you two vibe together.
+There are plenty of sincere and single Germans who don’t care about your appearance – just how you two vibe together.

 As long as you’re not living in a breeding pit for right-wing backwater morons your chances of finding a romantic partner are as good as any other woman in Germany.